-1) PricewaterhouseCoopers GmbH has performed a limited assurance engagement on the German version of the Non-financial Report and issued an independent assurance report in German language, which is authoritative.
-The following text is a translation of the independent assurance report.

-Financial Information, issued by the IAASB.
-This Standard requires that we plan and perform the assurance engagement to allow us to conclude with limited assurance that nothing has come to our attention that causes us to believe that the Company's Non-financial Report for the period from 1 January 2017 to 31 December 2017 has not been prepared, in all material aspects, in accordance with §§ 340a Abs.
+1) PricewaterhouseCoopers GmbH has performed a limited assurance engagement on the German version of the Non-financial Report and issued an independent practitioner's report in German language, which is authoritative.
+The following text is a translation of the independent practitioner's report.
+We conducted our assurance engagement in accordance with the International Standard on Assurance Engagements (ISAE) 3000 (Revised): Assurance Engagements other than Audits or Reviews of Historical Financial Information, issued by the IAASB.
+This Standard requires that we plan and perform the assurance engagement to allow us to conclude with limited assurance that nothing has come to our attention that causes us to believe that the Company's Non-financial Report for the period from 1 January to 31 December 2018 has not been prepared, in all material aspects, in accordance with §§ 340a Abs.
 1a icw 289b Abs.
 3 and 340i Abs.
 5 icw 315b Abs.
 3 HGB.